bruce-hill/tomo/examples/patterns/README.md

 - `pattern`: The pattern to use as a separator.

 **Returns:**
-An array of text segments.
+A list of text segments.

 **Example:**
 ```tomo